20th anniversary of the Iceworker Sings by Andrés Montoya

 April 13-14, 2018

-A two-day symposium will be held at Fresno State to celebrate Andrés Montoya's life and work.
-Poets, scholars, and community will converge for a host of readings and panels discussing Montoya's poetics, teaching his books in the classroom, and reflecting on his impact on American poetry.
+A two-day symposium was held at Fresno State to celebrate Andrés Montoya's life and work.
+Poets, scholars, and community converged for a host of readings and panels discussing Montoya's poetics, teaching his books in the classroom, and reflecting on his impact on American poetry.

 a jury of Trees Book Release